seam/cron/readme.md

   fail to deploy and no jobs will run.

 Note: This is only supported in JBoss AS/EAP at the moment.
-On other application servers only the default mode `org.jboss.seam.cron.timerservice.mode=replicated` is supported, whereby each scheduled observer method will be executed on all server instances at the same time.
+On other application servers only the default mode (or `org.jboss.seam.cron.timerservice.mode=replicated`) is supported, whereby each scheduled observer method will be executed on all server instances at the same time.
 If you are interested in support for HA cluster deployment on other application servers please get in touch and/or submit a pull request.